For Teachers, Principals and Counselors

 High Schools That Work Staff Development Conference

 Annual conference for thousands of school leaders, teachers and counselors from middle grades, high schools and technology centers across the country.

 Texas attendees at the July 2017 conference: 22

 In Texas, SREB is partnering with schools on a large-scale effort to help districts and schools adopt, spread and sustain effective literacy and math teaching strategies to meet their state’s college- and career-readiness standards.

-The Literacy Design Collaborative framework empowers language arts, science and social studies teachers to build meaningful assignments aligned to their state’s college- and career-readiness standards.
+SREB’s Powerful Literacy Practices empower language arts, science and social studies teachers to build meaningful assignments aligned to their state’s college- and career-readiness standards.
 Teachers take ownership of their professional growth, and students take ownership of their learning.

-The Mathematics Design Collaborative teaching framework uses formative assessment lessons — part assessment, part instruction — to help teachers know whether their students understand material they have been taught.
+SREB’s Powerful Mathematics Practices use formative assessment lessons — part assessment, part instruction — to help teachers know whether their students understand material they have been taught.
 Teachers learn to adapt assignments and engage students so they understand the hows and whys of math.

 Project-Based Learning in Career Pathway Courses

 Training model for teachers in high-skill career and technical education programs, and career pathway academic courses.
 Academic and career and technical education teachers improve assignments and assessments by working with business and industry partners to develop projects that require students to apply college- and career-readiness and technical-academic standards.